piouson/kubernetes-bootcamp/README.md

 - microservices architecture
 - devops with kubernetes

 There are _Tasks_ provided at the end of most chapters that are similar in difficulty to standard exam questions.
-However, the _Tasks_, have more content and thus require more time to solve, which makes them more difficult.
-Therefore, you will know you are ready for the exam if you can complete all 16 _Tasks_ under 2 hours.
+However, the _Tasks_ have more content and thus require more time to solve, which makes them more difficult.
+Therefore, you know you are exam-ready if you can complete all 16 _Tasks_ under 2 hours.

 <details>
   <summary>CKAD exam objectives</summary>